Hero background

 About section

-In Tigman Village, the project brings the local community together to care for the coastlines and raise environmental awareness among the next generation.
+In Tigman Village, the local community looks after the coast and gets the next generation involved.

-In Tigman Village, plastic frequently ends up in the sea or washes onto the beaches, damaging fish, coral reefs, and the daily lives of local families.
+In Tigman Village, plastic often ends up in the sea or on the beaches, harming fish, corals and the everyday life of local families.

-In response, the community began creating eco-bricks and planting new mangroves, involving young people and volunteers from around the world.
-Every small, consistent daily action contributes to protecting the ecosystem that sustains life on the island.
+To tackle the issue, the community started making eco-bricks and planting new mangroves, getting young people and volunteers from around the world involved.
+Each daily action, small but consistent, helps protect the ecosystem that life on the island depends on.

 Why participate

-Take part in mangrove restoration and waste reduction efforts, leaving a positive and lasting mark on the local ecosystem.
+Take part in mangrove restoration and waste reduction, leaving a lasting positive mark on the local ecosystem.

 The Weekly Program